ossf/tac/process/project-lifecycle-documents/sigstore_graduated_stage.md

 ### List of project maintainers

-Sigstore has maintainers across many different companies and academic institutions (Examples include Purdue, NYU, Google, Chainguard, GitHub, RedHat, Stacklok, VMWmare, IBM, Trail of Bits, Yahoo)
+Sigstore has maintainers across many different companies and academic institutions (Examples include Purdue, NYU, Google, Chainguard, GitHub, RedHat, Stacklok, VMware, IBM, Trail of Bits, Yahoo)

 - We maintain a diversified contributor base with an active flow of contributions